MƒH Our Pathway ~ Our Past, Our Present, Our Future

 Be quiet!
 You live in a bygone age.
 Flood plains?
 Look!
 We’ve drained them, and now we have farmland.

-And then the rains come, and keep coming; that very direct river, shed of its former meanderings, hurtles at breakneck speed, and suddenly the city is flooded and Bob-a-Job the Engineer watches his fifty grand brand new Volvo 4 by 4 hurtling straight down the street on a torrent of water, decapitated by the underneath of the railway bridge.
+And then the rains come, and keep coming; that very direct river, shed of its former meanderings, hurtles at breakneck speed, and suddenly the city is flooded and Bob-a-Job the Engineer watches his fifty grand brand new Volvo 4 by 4 hurtling straight down the street on a torrent of water, decapitated by the arch of the railway bridge.

 When I remove Nature’s way of delicately balancing land and water, farm and wildlife, I become a wrecking ball.